Prachurja-Saha/Spring-Basic/src/main/java/Maven/deploymentphase/local-to-prod-deployment_info.md

    (like security scans or static code analysis) will be executed as part of the pipeline to verify that the
     code changes do not introduce any issues.
-4. Generate Artifacts: If the build and tests pass, the pipeline will generate deployable artifacts (e.g., JAR, WAR, Docker images) and store them in an artifact repository [like Nexus, Artifactory, or a Docker registry].
+4. Generate Artifacts: If the build and tests pass, the pipeline will generate deployable artifacts (e.g., JAR, WAR, Docker images) and store them in an artifact repository/ Maven remote repository [like Nexus, Artifactory, or a Docker registry].

 # Step 3: Deploy to Staging Environment(qa/dev/prod)

+# step 4: Final Goal
+* Our Project Jar/war will store in Application server
+* Application server is essential for handling web requests and running the application
+* [Kubernetes manages containerized applications, including those that run on application servers.
+  However, in a typical cloud-native architecture, applications run inside containers (like Docker) orchestrated by Kubernetes, rather than directly on traditional application servers.]
+* `For Springboot has an embedded Tomcat server in springboot JAR, it includes the Tomcat server (by default).`
+* `when we run spring-boot web app it starts the embedded Tomcat server`
+* `locally or in production, when you run a Spring Boot application,`
+* `the embedded Tomcat server starts automatically and serves the web app`